terraform-provider-openstack/terraform-provider-openstack/docs/data-sources/networking_router_v2.md

 * `ip_address` - The IP address to set on the router.

+* `routes` - The list of static routes set on the router.

 * `all_tags` - The set of string tags applied on the router.